NielsRogge/Transformers-Tutorials/README.md

 - Perceiver by Deepmind
 - MAE by Facebook AI
 - ViLT by NAVER AI Lab
+- ConvNeXT by Facebook AI
+- DiT By Microsoft Research

 All of them were an incredible learning experience.
 I can recommend anyone to contribute an AI algorithm to the library!